maticnetwork/matic.js/docs/content/v3/docs/plasma/withdraw-exit.md

 # withdrawExit

-`withdrawExit` method can be used to exit the withdraw process once challenge period has been completed.
+In plasma withdaw process can be exited by anyone using `withdrawExit` method.
+The exit process will work only after challenge period has been completed.

 ```
 const result = plasmaClient.withdrawExit(<token | tokens[]>);